EnhancedNetwork/TOHE-Docs/Install.md

 </details>
 <br>
 <details>
-<summary><b><font color=#d395b4>Install TOHE for</font> <font color=#0e7a0d>Microsoft</font></b></summary>
+<summary><b><font color=#d395b4>Install TOHE for</font> <font color=#0e7a0d>Xbox App</font></b></summary>

 1. Download the latest full Release of TOHE [here](https://github.com/0xDrMoe/TownofHost-Enhanced/releases).
-You only need the other zip such as "`TOHE.v1.0.0-MS.zip`", not the source code files.<br>
+You only need the other zip such as "`TOHE.v1.0.0-MS.zip`", not the source code files.
+MAKE SURE YOU DOWNLOAD THE `-MS` FILE, OTHERWISE IT WILL NOT WORK!<br>
-Note: the file should **always** contain "-MS" in its name. otherwise you're downloading a incompatible version.

 2. Once the download is complete, unzip it into a new empty folder like on desktop.

 3. Locate your AmongUs install.
-For example, if you own the game on Microsoft/Xbox App, you need to go to Xbox app, then you can find this by right clicking on the game in your Library, selecting "Manage", then "Files", and finally selecting "Browse files".<br>
+For example, if you own the game on Xbox App, you need to go to Xbox App, then you can find this by right clicking on the game in your Library, selecting "Manage", then "Files", and finally selecting "Browse files".<br>
 ![image](./images/MSGetFolder.png)

 4. Select all of the files in your TOHE folder and copy them to the Among Us installation folder.
 The folder should now look something like this:<br>
 ![image](./images/MSResultFolder.png)

-5. Now go back to Xbox app, then launch the game like you would normally do.<br>
-Note: For Xbox, theres no problem in launching the game with `Among Us.exe` at all.
+5. Now go back to Xbox App, then launch the game like you would normally do.
+Theres no problem in launching the game with `Among Us.exe` at all.<br>
+NOTE: This is for the `Xbox App` version of Among Us.
+You cannot download TOHE on the Microsoft Store version of Among Us.
+TOHE cannot be downloaded on Xbox Consoles.

 #### You have now installed Town of Host: Enhanced!
 All that remains is to start up a private lobby and customize your settings.